ARCANEDEV/LogViewer/README.md

 ## Contribution

 Any ideas are welcome.
-Feel free to submit any issues or pull requests.
+Feel free to submit any issues or pull requests, please check the [contribution guidelines](https://github.com/ARCANEDEV/LogViewer/blob/master/LICENSE.md).

 ## PREVIEW